Skip to content

 Here you can see a summary of the indexation status for your records.
 You can see if they are Up to date (synced to Textkernel), waiting to be indexed into Textkernel (because they are new or changed records), or waiting to be removed from Textkernel (because they have been deleted from Salesforce and you want them removed from Textkernel, too).

-The integration will automatically retry a failed indexing attempt 3 times, before considering it a permanent error.
-Permanent errors could be caused, for example by corrupted CV binaries that are unparseable, or it might be a different issue.
+The integration will automatically retry a failed indexing attempt 3 times, before marking it as a permanent error.
+Permanent errors could be caused, for example by corrupted CV binaries that are simply unparseable.

 If you want to see the detailed status, click on the View details button.
 You can also easily reset the errors by clicking on the Reset errors button, and the integration will automatically attempt to re-index the failed records.